Amsterdam/authz/tools/swaggerui/README.md

 }
 ```

-### 3. Include security definition in you OpenAPI definition
+### 3. Include OAuth2 security definition in your OpenAPI spec

 For OpenAPI v3: